-House prices in EC1A, Islington
+House prices in EC1A, London

-The median home in EC1A, Islington has sold for £689,250 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in EC1A, London over the last three years is £920,183, with a median sold price of £677,125 — well above the ~£290,000 England & Wales norm.

-Sold prices in EC1A, Islington
+Sold prices in EC1A, London

-Based on 57 sales recorded in the last three years (HM Land Registry).
+Based on 56 sales recorded in the last three years (HM Land Registry).

 EC1A price trend